Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Pai, Mae Hong Son – 3 or 4 days

 Pai is a hippie backpacker town nestled in the mountains of northern Thailand several hours from Chiang Mai.

-It’s here you’ll find cosy cafes decorated with tapestries and colourful pillows that serve delicious vegan and vegetarian food, as well as bars that have live music nights, and tons of opportunities for you to explore the surrounding forest, hot springs, and mountains.
+Pai is one of the most popular places for backpackers in Thailand.
+Here you’ll find cosy cafes decorated with tapestries and colourful pillows that serve delicious vegan and vegetarian food, as well as bars that have live music nights, and tons of opportunities for you to explore the surrounding forest, hot springs, and mountains.

 Make sure to spend an evening shopping and eating on Walking Street; you won’t be able to resist all of the delicious aromas of street food!

 You can easily spend the day renting a motorbike and driving to the Tha Pai hot spring and then to Mae Paeng Waterfall, and to various treks around Pai.

 Many backpackers watch the sunset from the Big Buddha or Pai Canyon, a gorgeous orange canyon just outside of the town that you can hike along.

 Featuring a restaurant, swimming pool and bar, Blue House Pai is a great stop while backpacking in Pai.
 Situated close to the river in a quiet, green area you’ll be able to chill and meet other travellers without spending too much.
 Click here for prices, availability, reviews and booking.